 On 22 September 2015, President Omar Al Bashir announced a general amnesty for all members of the Darfur armed movements, on the condition that the leaders of those movements participate in the National Dialogue, launched in Khartoum in October.

+In 2016, Sudan carried out 2 executions and imposed at least 43 new death sentences.
 In April 2016, an anti-terrorism court in Khartoum sentenced 22 South Sudanese nationals to death for terrorism.